Procedure Library

 Instructions

 - The University uses eProposal for Document Summary Sheet approvals and internal routing.
-The incoming investigator

-the department should email the uNID to OSP along with the investigator's name and
+- Once active, the department should email OSP with the investigator's uNID and name and request that they be added to eProposal.

 - For information about including a subrecipient in a proposal, see Include Subrecipients in a Proposal Budget procedure.